COVID-19 and the current status of the courts?

 - Once reviewed and signed, the order will be binding in accordance with the Family Law Rules and returned via e-mail.

+Finally, we highly discourage anyone from seeking out legal advice through this article.
 Book your free family law consultation with a Tailor Law lawyer today by calling 905-366-0202.
 Our lawyers are waiting to assist you.